someparty/someparty/source/articles/2017-05-22-react-to-it-at-your-leisure.html.markdown

 This past week saw the loss of first-wave Toronto punk veteran Freddy Pompeii.
 The Philadelphia native's late 70s stint as guitarist for the notorious [Viletones](http://www.viletonesofficial.com/) and later frontman of [The Secrets](http://www.canadianbands.com/Secrets.html) left an indelible mark on the city's emergent alternative music scene.
 There's a nice career summary and some great photos by Don Pyle over at [NOW Toronto](https://nowtoronto.com/music/in-memoriam-freddy-pompeii-viletones-the-secrets-1947-20/) that you should absolutely devote some time to.
 It's worth revisiting his 2015 chat with Damian Abraham on the [Turned Out A Punk](https://www.acast.com/turnedoutapunk/episode-60-freddie-pompeii-viletones-secrets-) podcast as well.

 Of course this past week also saw the loss of Soundgarden's Chris Cornell.
-While a great deal has been written in the past few days, take a few minutes to read the piece by [Greys](https://greys.bandcamp.com/)' Shezaad Jiwani at [Hazlitt](http://hazlitt.net/feature/one-more-time-around-remembering-chris-cornell).
+While a great deal has been written in the past few days, take a few minutes to read the piece by [Greys](https://greys.bandcamp.com/)' Shehzaad Jiwani at [Hazlitt](http://hazlitt.net/feature/one-more-time-around-remembering-chris-cornell).
 It speaks to the questions posed by the mental health aspects of Cornell's death.

 ##At least you landed it